I am dreaming of a shite Christmas.

 After the Second World War black Zambians began to agitate for greater involvement in the decision-making process.
 Zambia was briefly united with Zimbabwe and Malawi in the Central African Federation.
 However, this did not last.

 Kenneth Kaunda was the leader of the United National Independence Party (UNIP).
 Kaunda demanded independence.
 In 1964 his wish was granted.
 Zambia became a republic within the Commonwealth.
 Kaunda was a socialist and his country was run on socialist lines.

 In the 1970s there was a conflict in Zimbabwe which borders Zambia to the south.
 Zambia took the side of the black nationalists ZAPU and allowed them to base themselves in Zambia.
 ZAPU’s armed wing ZANLA used Zambia as a jumping off point for raids into Zimbabwe.
 UNIP made Zambia a one party state.

 In the late 80s the Zambian economy hit a bad patch.
 Prices rocketed.
 Massive protest compelled Kaunda to stand down as president.
 He was succeeded by Frederick Chiluba.
 After him came Levy Mwanawasa.
 Mwanawasa led the Movement for Multiparty Democracy.

-In 2014 he met George W bush several years before he was introduced to Bush was the Vice President of Zambia.
+In 2014 Guy Scott became president.
+President Scott is white.
+He was born to British parents in Zambia.
+He met George W Bush several years before he was introduced to Bush as the Vice President of Zambia.
 Bush assumed people were joking.